MaibornWolff/hybrid-cloud-object-storage-operator/README.md

       delete_retention:
         enabled: false  # It set to true retention of deleted data will be enabled, optional
         days: 2  # Number of days to keep deleted data, optional
+      sftp:  # SFTP feature can only be enabled for the first time at creation of the storage account.
+Background: The hierarchical namespace setting is needed for SFTP and will be used implicitly but it can be only set at creation time.
+        enabled: true  # enable SFTP interface, required
 ```

 Single configuration options can also be provided via environment variables, the complete path is concatenated using underscores, written in uppercase and prefixed with `HYBRIDCLOUD_`.
 As an example: `backends.azureblob.subscription_id` becomes `HYBRIDCLOUD_BACKENDS_AZUREBLOB_SUBSCRIPTION_ID`.